brew-install-buzzwords/brew-install-buzzwords/README.md

 # Hi there 👋

 My name is Adam Davis and I’m a professional software engineer.
-I currently work at Cisco Systems doing full-stack web development, but this account is for my personal projects.
+The code I publish on this account it primarily for personal projects.
 To read more about these projects, [check out my blog](https://www.brewinstallbuzzwords.com).

 ## What I'm working on:
 * Studying for the AWS Associate Developer Certification